alcy/perf-cal-2020/pcal20.md

 ### PDQ Model

+The white squares in Figure 1 (i.e., the calculated throughput X(N)) come from the queueing model shown in Figure 2.
+....
+TBC

 ![](fig2.png)
 <figcaption><b>Figure 2: PQQ queueing model of AWS-Tomcat</b><p></figcaption>

-The following PDQ model, written in the R language, can be used to calculate the throughput points X(N) in Figure 1.
+Figure 2 can be expressed in PDQ using the R language, as follows.
 First, we define some global vectors for the PDQ model.

 ```R
 requests <- seq(50, 500, 50) # from mobile users